ESL Activities

 If you teach more advanced students, consider trying out this challenging listening activity.
 Find (or write your own) passage of someone describing how to get somewhere.
 The more complicated the better!

-Then, put students into pairs and read it out at a faster than normal pace.
+Then, put students into pairs and read it out at a faster-than-normal pace.
 Students can take notes and then work together to try to recreate what they just heard.
 After that, read it again at a fast pace and students do the same thing.

 At the end of the activity, students can compare what they have with the original version.
 Want to give it a try?
 Learn more here: